ameba23/lowtechnetwork/docs/plants.md

 (that grows every year and you dont really need to do anything once they get going)

 -   [Jerusalem artichoke/topinambour](http://en.wikipedia.org/wiki/Jerusalem_artichoke)
     is a super easy to grow tuber.
+Some people dont like to eat it.
 Good as a reserve if other things fail to grow.
 -   asparagus/spargel - you can buy 'crowns' one or two years old
 -   rhubarb
 -   horseradish - the leaves are big and good to eat raw or cooked, the root of course you can make a spicy sauce from.